The Glooko app helps simplify diabetes management by making data more easily available to patients and their care providers.

 Technology solutions provider Ivanti asked VDC Research to poll over 100 professionals who are responsible for choosing mobile solutions for use in warehouses and distribution centers.
 Approximately 34.8 percent noted that their present mobile solutions were nearing end of life.
 Many Windows CE or Windows Mobile devices “have already reached their end of meaningful life and are rapidly approaching their end of extended support,” the study affirms.

 As existing platforms reach their end of service life, warehouse professionals say they will be looking for replacements that deliver an enhanced user interface.
 Many existing warehouse mobile solutions are built around very basic text and a keyboard-centric design.
 Almost 25 percent of respondents say the next iteration will need to have a more modern, visual interface.
 Nearly 35 percent say they want the ability to customize the solution.

 Security also ranks high as a consideration.
 Nearly half of respondents (49.1 percent) say security features are among their top considerations for warehouse mobile applications, while 55.1 percent say security will be a driving factor in the selection of an operating system.

 The Samsung Galaxy Tab Active2 is a rugged Android tablet that meets the key criteria that warehouse professionals look for in a replacement device.
 Tested against the MIL-STD-810G standards for use in extreme conditions, the Tab Active2 is built to handle the harsh warehouse environment, including being dust and water-resistant and able to withstand vibrations, drops, heat and cold.
 The Samsung Knox platform provides defense-grade security, supported by biometric authentication features and IT manageability tools.
-The Tab Active2 also comes with a water resistent S Pen for writing and signature capture, durable POGO connectors and a long-lasting, replaceable battery.
+The Tab Active2 also comes with a water resistant S Pen for writing and signature capture, durable pogo connectors and a long-lasting, replaceable battery.